mpadge/hackmd-stat-software/standards/regression.md

     (via `vcov()`)*
 -   **RE4.7** *Where appropriate, convergence statistics*

-Regression Software *should* provide simple and direct methods to return or otherwise access the following form of data and metadata, where the latter includes information on any transformations which may have been applied to the data prior to submission to modelling routines.
+Note that compliance with **RE4.6** should also heed *General Standard* **G3.1** in offering user control over covariance algorithms.
+Regression Software should further provide simple and direct methods to return or otherwise access the following form of data and metadata, where the latter includes information on any transformations which may have been applied to the data prior to submission to modelling routines.